 Media and Information Literacy Assignments with iTech

-The CSB/SJU Libraries partner with Instructional Technology to support classroom media projects.
+The CSB and SJU Libraries partner with Instructional Technology to support classroom media projects.
 Reach out if you’re interested in developing a project for your class.
 Our objective is to foster media and information literacy by expanding on traditional intellectual skill sets to include the ability to create messages and express ideas using multimedia technology.
 Our award-winning team of librarians and instructional technology specialists have developed “Sequences” documents to guide these collaborations with instructors.
 Review sample projects in our Multimedia Assignment Menu or learn more about assignments using specific technologies here:

 How is Information Literacy Built into the Integrations Curriculum?

 Information literacy is one of the Integrations Curriculum’s twelve learning goals, and includes three scaffolded learning outcomes:

 1. Information Literacy 1 (Beginner; met in Learning Foundations or Learning Explorations): Students access appropriate information through common search strategies.
 They cite sources appropriately and articulate the value of accurate citations.
 Their papers are free of plagiarism.